unist-analytics/academic-kickstart/content/authors/jitae/_index.md

 ---
 # Display name
-name: Juyeong Lee
+name: Jitae Yoo

 # Username (this should match the folder name)
 authors:
-- jyl
+- jitae

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: MS Student
+role: Combined Master-Doctor

 # Organizations/Affiliations
 organizations: